The Birth of Fistball

 The first officially documented game of fistball occurred on the 7th of February, 2013, when an enthusiastic group of men and women gathered at a park in Tullamarine, Victoria to form two teams and punch a volleyball over a rope in the hope that it resembled “fistball”.

 Shortly after word of this successful fistball outing reached keen ears, official fistball teams were formed and the first ever Australian fistball tournament – aptly named Fistivus – was held at Royal Park in Parkville, Victoria on March 17, 2013.
 With four teams competing, the Fistroy Lions topped the Westside Mortal Wombats in final to become the inaugural Fistivus champions.

 These tournaments (referred to as the “VFL”) now boast established teams based in Melbourne, and the results of these tournaments can be found on the “Results & Fixtures” page.

 In January 2014, the IFA sent out an official IFA trainer & representative to both further educate our keen fistballers on the skills required to compete at an international level and to officially induct FiFA in the IFA, becoming the sixth continent officially recognised as playing fistball!

-As a national team, Australia competed in their first ever international tournament in April 2013 – the 1st Asian Championships in Lahore, Pakistan, and sent their first ever men’s team to the World Championships in November 2015, in Cordoba, Argentina.
-Details on the national team can be found on the National Team “Team Profiles” page, while tournament results can be found on the corresponding “Results & Fixtures” page.
+As a national team, Australia competed in their first ever international tournament in April 2013 – the 1st Asian Fistball Championships in Lahore, Pakistan, and sent their first ever men’s team to the Fistball World Championships in November 2015, in Cordoba, Argentina.
+The first women’s national team competed in the 2015 Women’s Fistball World Championships in Curitiba, Brazil.
+Details on the national teams can be found on the “Men’s National Team” and Women’s National Team” pages.

 Significant Milestones for Fistball in Australia